Hurtigruten – the worlds most beautiful sea voyage.

 The complete journey with Hurtigruten takes 11 days and calls on 35 ports along the western coastline of Norway, sailing north from Bergen to Kirkenes and back again.

 We offer both the complete cruise and shorter stretches along the Norwegian coast.

 The cabins onboard Hurtigruten are basic, but comfortable.
 All with private shower/WC.
 All cabins have separate beds (twin beds) with the exception of some suites (additional cost applies).

-Our Category 1 includes overnight in an outside cabin (Hurtigruten’s category N).
-These cabins have either a window or a porthole and are located on deck 3-5.
+Our Category 1 includes overnight in an unspecified outside cabin (Hurtigruten’s category L, N or P).
+The outside cabins have either a window or a porthole (none of them can be opened), and are located on deck 2-6.

 Hurtigruten is served by a fleet of 11 ships.
 All of them are working ships, transporting goods in addition to passengers.
 Since the ships will also call to ports during the night, some noise might occur.
 The facilities provided by the ships are uniform, but the choice of colours, materials and design means that each ship retains its own character.

 They have large, comfortable lounges providing good views, fully licensed restaurants, cafés and bars, and souvenir shops that also sell a selection of toiletries.
 All, but the two oldest ships, have large panorama lounges located on the top deck.

 The majority of the ships also have fitness rooms and saunas for passengers.
 MS Midnatsol, MS Trollfjord and MS Finnmarken have outdoor Jacuzzis.
 The ships MS Kong Harald, MS Polarlys, MS Nordkapp and MS Nordnorge have all been refurbished in 2016, and will have a Jacuzzi.